nullabe/students-grades-api/README.md

 ### CQRS & Hexagonal Architecture

 This project was developed by using Hexagonal architecture.
-The point of that, is to separate business logic from infrastucture (eg: framework, ORM, ...).
+The point of that, is to separate business logic from infrastructure (eg: framework, ORM, ...).
 On top of that, all project user requests were designed with Command Query Responsibility Separation (CQRS) pattern.
 The aim is to have Commands (model mutation) decoupled from Query (read model).

 So in this kind of architecture, you think use cases first, this is the entry point for modeling.
 It also works very well with TDD.

-In this application, use cases were :
+In this application use cases were :
 * AddStudent
 * AddGradeToStudent
 * DeleteStudent